 You can apply for Social Security Disability Benefits (SSDI) or Supplemental Security Income (SSI) online at a social security office near you, or in person at a local SSA office.
 You have 60 days to complete your application correctly and completely, which includes all required information from SSA.
 Your filing must be correct and thorough, as well as include all critical information demanded by SSA.

 If your weight is not causing any additional health problems, there is a solution for you to obtain benefits.
 SSA will evaluate your Residual Functional Capacity (RFC).

 RFC refers to what you are still able to do despite your limitations.
 If SSA finds that your RFC is limited and there are no jobs you can perform, based on your age, education, and work experience, then you may be eligible for benefits through a medical-vocational allowance.

 To be eligible for a medical-vocational allowance, you must prove that your weight limits your ability to perform basic work activities.
 It is not enough to prove that your weight causes pain or fatigue.
 You must show that your weight limits your ability to stand, walk, sit, lift, carry, push, pull, or perform other similar physical activities.

 In order to get a medical-vocational allowance, you must provide evidence from a treating physician or other medical professional that documents the severity of your weight and how it limits your ability to work.

-If you are seeking disability for obesity, it is important to contact a Disability Lawyer.
+If you are seeking disability for obesity, it is important to contact a Disability Lawyers in Ohio.
 They can help you navigate the process and increase your chances of being approved for benefits.
 They can also help you gather the necessary evidence and present your case in the most favorable light.
 Obesity can be a debilitating condition, and you should not have to go through the process alone.